Fibromyalgia

 Fibromyalgia condition is still unknown to modern science.
-Though there is no proper research evidence to prove the actual reason why people get fibromyalgia, the symptoms and diagnose are made based on some experience from fibromyalgia patients.
+However, there is no proper research evidence to prove why people get fibromyalgia; the symptoms and diagnosis are made based on some experience from fibromyalgia patients.

 A person with fibromyalgia can experience various symptoms as follows: